CloudWithChris/cloudwithchris.com/content/blog/get-started-azure-microsoft-learn.md

 - How To
 title: Getting started with Azure using Microsoft Learn
 ---
 Often, I'm asked the question how do I get started with Azure?
 Are there any resources, tutorials, guides that you can recommend?
-I know about topic <X>, but how do I learn more?
-I've been working with, and continuously learning Azure over the past 7 years or so.
+I know about topic X, but how do I learn more?
+I've been working with (and continuously learning) Azure over the past 7 years or so.
 When I started, the main resources were Microsoft Docs and community sites.
-Both great resorces, but there was a gap for a truly educational resource, rather than technical reference material.
+Both great resources, but there was a gap for a truly educational resource, rather than technical reference material.
 Enter [Microsoft Learn](https://docs.microsoft.com/en-us/learn/).

 Microsoft Learn is a free online learning platform that was announced back in Ignite 2018.
 2018 sounds like a long time ago, but feels like not long ago at all!
 As a result, I'm still finding that there are some folks who haven't used it, or are aware of it but have used it quite some time ago.
 As a fun fact, I wrote up some of the initial content for the architecture modules before it was launched at Ignite, so played a small part in helping with the initial release - which is a fun anecdote!